Vikshepas

 Daaji

 Kamlesh Patel is known to many as Daaji.
 He is the Heartfulness Guide in a tradition of Yoga meditation that is over 100 years old, overseeing 14,000 certified Heartfulness trainers and many volunteers in over 160 countries.
-He is an innovator and researcher, equally at home in the fields of spirituality and science, blending the...
-Read more
+He is an inn...
+Read More

 LEAVE A REPLY